CityU-AIM-Group/SIGMA/README.md

 ```
 DATA_DIR = [$Your dataset root]
 ```
-More detailed dataset preparation can be found at [EPM](https://github.com/chengchunhsu/EveryPixelMatters).

 ## Tutorials for this project
 1) We provide super detailed code comments in [sigma_vgg16_cityscapace_to_foggy.yaml](https://github.com/CityU-AIM-Group/SIGMA/blob/main/configs/SIGMA/sigma_vgg16_cityscapace_to_foggy.yaml).
 We strongly recommend you to have a look.